Hunting the Merriam’s Wild Turkey

 “Being born and raised in the Black Hills of South Dakota, I’ve been fortunate to guide others on their quest for the prestigious Black Hills Merriam’s turkey, as well as personally chase after birds in the Hills and several units throughout the state.

-“One thing most hunters don’t know, is our state offers opportunities to hunt several species of turkeys including Merriam’s, easterns, and Rios.
-Hunting these birds all come with their own challenges, so if you’re new to the area I suggest you fill up your truck with a full tank of gas, grab the binos, and get ready to put on the miles.
+“One thing most hunters don’t know, is South Dakota offers opportunities to hunt several species of turkeys, including Merriam’s, easterns, and Rios.
+Hunting these birds all come with their own challenges, so if you’re new to the area, I suggest you fill up your truck with a full tank of gas, grab the binos, and get ready to put on the miles.

 “Hunting the eastern side of the state, you’ll typically find these birds in areas with tall cottonwood trees surrounded by tree belts, cornfields, and water sources.
 If you have a day to scout, watch these birds as typically they have a recognizable pattern they follow.